eriqande/callBayes/README.md

 If you do not want assign any group label for the individuals, you can just leave it as "NA".

-NOTE: It is recommended that you have all of the SAM files under one directory to make this labeling task easier.
+NOTE: It is recommended that you have all of the SAM files under one directory to make this labeling task easiler.

 An example of the `label` file:
 ```txt